michaelenger/michaelenger.com/posts/blog/2023-in-review.md

 ---
 title: 2023 In Review
-description: I went to a lot of concerts in 2023, so here's some of the best new artists I discovered.
+description: I went to a lot of concerts in 2023 and here are some of the new artists I discovered.
 date: 2024-01-07
 ---